swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

 ==1==    by 0x108E58: $s4test12MemoryLeakerCACycfC (in /tmp/test)
 ==1==    by 0x10900E: $s4test28myFunctionDoingTheAllocationyyF (in /tmp/test)
 ==1==    by 0x108CA3: main (in /tmp/test)
 ```

 However, since Swift uses name mangling for function and symbol names, the stack traces may not be straightforward to understand.

 To demangle the Swift symbols in the stack traces, run the `swift demangle` command:
 ```
 swift demangle <mangled_symbol>
 ```

 Replace `<mangled_symbol>` with the mangled symbol name shown in the stack trace.
-For example, `<swift demangle $s4test12MemoryLeakerCACycfC>`
+For example:

+`swift demangle $s4test12MemoryLeakerCACycfC`

- Note: `swift demangle` is a command-line utility that comes with Swift and should be available if you have the Swift toolchain installed.
+> Note: `swift demangle` is a Swift command line utility and should be available if you have the Swift toolchain installed.

 The utility will demangle the symbol and display a human-readable version as follows:
 ```
 ==1== 32 bytes in 1 blocks are definitely lost in loss record 1 of 4
 ==1==    at 0x4C2FB0F: malloc (in /usr/lib/valgrind/vgpreload_memcheck-amd64-linux.so)